-Children are eligible for scholarships if their household incomes are less than $77,648 plus $15,530 for each child in the family.
-For example, a family with one child must have an income below $93,178, whereas a family with three children must have an income below $124,238.
+Children are eligible for scholarships if their household incomes are less than $85,000 plus $15,608 for each child in the family.
+For example, a family with one child must have an income below $100,608, whereas a family with three children must have an income below $131,824.
 The figures will increase in future years to account for inflation.
+Students with special needs are eligible for scholarships if they come from families who earn 150 percent of the baseline income level (for example, a family with one child may earn up to $150,912) or less, and those with the most severe special needs are eligible if they come from families who earn 299 percent of the baseline income level ($301,120 for a one-child family) or less.

-Pennsylvania’s tax-credit scholarship program has considerable room to grow on overall funding, as the cap on available tax credits is limited to $135 million with $85 million available for K–12 scholarships, $12.5 million for prekindergarten scholarships and the remainder dedicated to innovating programs in public schools.
-However, the income requirements in the program are among the most generous of the means-tested school choice programs.
-As for scholarship funding, the program gives SOs the opportunity to determine scholarship amounts.
+Pennsylvania’s tax-credit scholarship program has considerable room to grow on overall funding.
+Although lawmakers increased the total credits available by $25 million, it falls short of providing scholarships for all applicants.
+In 2017, more than half of applicants were rejected due to insufficient funds.
+However, the income requirements in the program are among the most generous of the means-tested school choice programs and are appropriately higher for students with special needs based on their particular types of special needs.
+As for scholarship funding, the program gives SOs the opportunity to determine scholarship mounts.
 Unfortunately, that is mitigated by the cap on overall funding, which tends to incentivize SOs to give smaller scholarships.
 The program fares well on school regulations.
 There are no unnecessary testing or admissions requirements, and all private schools can qualify as long as they satisfy the state’s mandatory attendance requirements and obey the Civil Rights Act of 1964.
 Pennsylvania’s program should increase the overall cap on tax credits, which would allow scholarship sizes and student participation numbers to grow.

 72 P.S. §§ 8701-F through 8708-F and 9902E